-The abduction of children during conflict is one of the six grave violations identified and condemned by the UN Security Council.
+The abduction of children during conflict is one of the six grave violations identified and condemned by the UN Security Council .
 The six grave violations form the basis of the Council’s architecture to monitor, report and respond to abuses suffered by children in times of war.
+Ending and preventing these violations is also the focus of the Special Representative’s work and advocacy.

 The abduction of children is a trigger to list parties to armed conflict in the annexes of the annual report of the Secretary-General on children and armed conflict.